Overview

 Further study

-You could undertake further study in MA Contemporary Performance Practices or learn how to set up your own dance practice with our MA Creative Enterprise.
+You could undertake further postgraduate study in performing arts, or learn how to set up your own dance practice with our MA Creative Enterprise.

 How you'll learn